Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Why this changes the math

-When you eliminate platform fees and processing fees, the breakeven point for a mobile practice drops dramatically.
-A founding provider who sees just 3–5 patients per week at average treatment values of $300–$600 is already generating meaningful income with near-zero overhead.
-Scale to 10–15 patients per week and the economics compete with — or exceed — a full-time clinic salary, without the overhead, the commute, or the boss.
+When you eliminate fixed clinic overhead and absorb processing fees during launch, the breakeven point for a mobile concierge practice drops dramatically.
+A Provider running even a modest weekly patient panel — at the typical treatment values aesthetic medicine commands — is already generating meaningful income with near-zero overhead.
+Scale to a full mobile caseload and the economics compete with, or exceed, a full-time clinic role — without the lease, the commute, or the operating constraints of clinic employment.

 Close ×